-Cracking pressure is essentially the check valve inlet pressure at which the first detectable sign of flow occurs.
+Check valve cracking pressure is the inlet air pressure in PSI or Bar, at which the first detectable sign of flow through the check valve occurs.
 This detectable flow is when the check valve allows a small but steady flow of air to pass through the body of the valve and out its outlet on the other side.

 How Does a Pressure Check Valve Work?

-Of course, the closure mechanisms can vary across valve types, but unlike other valves on air compressors, they do not need any human interaction to correctly work.
+Of course, the closure mechanisms can vary across valve types, but unlike other valves on air compressors, they do not need any human interaction to work correctly.

 For more information on Air Compressor Check Valve: How It Works, What It Does and Why It Exists please visit our guide!